 - Government – particularly bureaucratic areas.

 - Medicine – nursing assistants, unit clerks, etc. where procedures are well established.

-- where the job is very organized and clearly laid out.
+- Technicians of all kinds – electrical, mechanical, lab, dental - where the job is very organized and clearly laid out.

 - Air traffic control